 Quick Summary

-- Most Gibraltar apartments are leasehold: you own the property but not the land it sits on
+- Most Gibraltar apartments are leasehold: you own the property but not the land beneath it

-- Shorter leases (under 60 years remaining) can make mortgaging or reselling much harder
+- Shorter leases (under 60 years remaining) can make mortgaging or reselling significantly harder

 - Freehold properties exist in Gibraltar but are rare, mainly older townhouses in the Upper Town